Contact Us

 The Smithsonian Asian Pacific American Center (APAC) ensures the comprehensive representation and inclusion of Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) across the Smithsonian’s collections, research, exhibitions, and programs.
 Through education initiatives, publications, and public programs, APAC documents, celebrates, and shares the diverse history, art, and culture of AANHPI communities.

-The Director of Smithsonian Asian Pacific American Center (APAC) will at the minimum possess a bachelor’s degree in an applicable subject-matter field and senior level professional leadership in a museum, cultural institution or in the educational arena and experience with public programs, curated exhibitions, documentary collections, scholarly research, policy work, or some form of cultural entrepreneurship or development activity.
+The Director of Smithsonian Asian Pacific American Center (APAC) will at minimum possess a bachelor’s degree in an applicable subject-matter field and senior level professional leadership in a museum, cultural institution or in the educational arena and experience with public programs, curated exhibitions, documentary collections, scholarly research, policy work, or some form of cultural entrepreneurship or development activity.
 An advanced degree in a related field is highly desirable.
 The successful candidate will be a recognized leader in the field and will have had experience leading a multi-disciplinary, complex organization or a significant department/division within a larger entity, as shown by at least 10 years of experience.

 While it is understood that no one candidate will bring every desired skill, characteristic, and experience, the following offers a reflection of the ideal candidate profile for the Director of the Smithsonian Asian Pacific American Center:

 Salary is competitive and commensurate with experience.
-The salary range for this role is $250,000 - $310,000 with a generous benefits package.
+The salary range for this role is $275,000 - $350,000 with a generous benefits package.

 Naree W.S.
-Viner and Michelle Bonoan of Koya Partners have been exclusively retained for this search.
+Viner and Michelle Bonoan of DSG | Koya have been exclusively retained for this search.
 To express interest in this role please submit your materials through our online talent portal, or email Naree and Michelle directly at [email protected].
 All inquiries and discussions will be considered strictly confidential.